-Josh Duffney from the United States is a Site Reliability Engineer at Stack Overflow.
-He is also an MVP, book author and a technical trainer.
+Josh Duffney from the United States is a Content Dev at Microsoft.
+He is also an ex MVP, book author and a technical trainer.
 Josh mentions on his blog that Technology has given him a career, not a job.
 He loves what he does, but there’s a catch.
 It’s nearly impossible to avoid the clutches of an always-on, always-connected mentality.
 Falling prey to that mentality has led Josh to burnout.
 To combat it, he focuses on deep, meaningful work and practices digital minimalism in order to detach from distraction and live a life empowered by technology not consumed by it.

 Josh started in IT with the mindset that he did not want to code or program.
 He told himself that he didn’t want to stare at a screen of text all day and hack away.
 Josh would have never known that his mindset of never coding was going to change his career and how he would be one of those individuals who would eventually write a book and assist others to become developers.
 How did this all start?
 A small request from his manager at the time requesting that Josh logs into a few machines each day to check disk space.
 He was to perform the disk space every morning first thing without fail, and this is when an amazing journey begun.